TobiasViskum/viskum-interpreter/README.md

 ## TODO

+- Dead code analysis also have to scan for unnused variables

 - Remove: PrecAssignment and other useless precedences (probably the only one) because '=' or ':=' is not part of a "expresison" but more of a way to structure an assignment statement.

 - AST environment: Rename to Symbol Table